123JackCole/acplanner_backend/README.md

 AC Planner
 ========================

-AC Planner is a site aimed at Animal Crossing New Horizons enthusiast
+AC Planner is a site aimed at Animal Crossing New Horizons enthusiasts

 Here's a link to a [demo](https://www.youtube.com/watch?v=lEGqJHjB6ck)